MicrosoftDocs/azure-devops-docs/docs/project/search/functional-work-item-search.md

 ---
 :::row:::
    :::column span="1":::
-      - List items to perform bulk updates to fields
+      - List items to perform bulk updates to fields.
-      - Review work that's in progress or recently closed
+      - Review work that's in progress or recently closed.
-      - Triage work: set priority, review, update
+      - Triage work: set priority, review, update.
-      - Create a chart and add it to a dashboard
+      - Create a chart and add it to a dashboard.
-      - Create a chart to get a count of items or sum a field
+      - Create a chart to get a count of items or sum a field.
-      - Create a chart that shows a burndown or burnup over time
+      - Create a chart that shows a burndown or burnup over time.
-      - View a tree of parent-child related work items
+      - View a tree of parent-child related work items.
-      - List work items with link relationships
+      - List work items with link relationships.
       - List work items for a single project, multiple projects, or across all projects.
    :::column-end:::
    :::column span="1":::
-      - Find a specific work item using its ID or a keyword
+      - Find a specific work item using its ID or a keyword.
-      - Find one or more work items across all projects in a fast, flexible manner
+      - Find one or more work items across all projects in a fast, flexible manner.
-      - Perform full text search across all work item fields
+      - Perform full text search across all work item fields.
-      - Review work items assigned to a specific team member
+      - Review work items assigned to a specific team member.
-      - Search against specific work item fields to quickly narrow down a list of work items
+      - Search against specific work item fields to quickly narrow down a list of work items.
-      - Determine what key words will support a managed search
+      - Determine what key words will support a managed search.
       - List work items for a single project, multiple projects, or across all projects.
    :::column-end:::
 :::row-end:::